Fishing and Hunting

 Skiers and boating enthusiasts can enjoy some 8,000 acres of open water in the lake.

-is also available in the Kiamichi Park area.
+A marina is also available in the Kiamichi Park area.

 Hugo Lake has beautiful sandy swimming beaches located at Kiamichi Park, Wilson Point day use area, and Group Camp.
 Glass bottles are prohibited from all swimming beaches, and alcohol is prohibited from the swimming beach at Kiamichi Park.

-Kiamichi Park has a wonderful horse riding trail where visitors can hike or bring their horses for a fantasic scenic ride around the boundary of the park.
+Kiamichi Park has a wonderful horse riding trail where visitors can hike or bring their horses for a fantastic scenic ride around the boundary of the park.
 There are even horse stalls available at the trail head near the campsites on Racoon Road.